jenishchandracim/react-storybook-rollup-starter-kit/README.md

 ### `yarn build-storybook`

 Builds static files for storybook site.
 This is so it can be deployed as the docs source for the component library.

+## Next steps

+It is left to the development team who is utilising this starter kit to:<br>

+- Modify the project name in `package.json` to contain your library name and decide where the library will be hosted in the cloud and accordingly include the correct npm credentials/scope into the `.npmrc` (e.g hosting platoform: [npmjs](https://docs.npmjs.com/))

+- Decide on their releasing strategy and fully use the [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and adding corresponding trace of changes in the `CHANGELOG.md` file using the [Keep a Changelog Method](https://keepachangelog.com/en/1.0.0/)